team-thunderfoot/anchor-to/README.md

 When initializing the AnchorTo class, you can provide several options to customize its behavior.
 Here's an explanation of each option:

-• `trigger:` This option specifies the class name of the buttons or elements that trigger the scroll action.
+• `element:` This option specifies the class name of the buttons or elements that trigger the scroll action.

 • `checkUrl:` This option determines whether the package should check the URL for a hash value and scroll to the corresponding element.
 If set to `true`, it will enable URL-based scrolling.
 If set to `false`, URL-based scrolling will be disabled.